-Margaret L. Signorella, Ph.D., is Professor of Psychology and Women's, Gender and Sexuality Studies and Psychology Program Coordinator at Penn State Greater Allegheny.
+Margaret L. Signorella, Ph.D., is Distinguished Professor of Psychology and Women's, Gender and Sexuality Studies and Psychology Program Coordinator at Penn State Brandywine.
 She previously served as Director of Academic Affairs for 10 years at Penn State Greater Allegheny.

 Trained as a social psychologist, her major research focus is on the development and consequences of gender schemas, and she is collaborating on two grants aimed at understanding gender differences in cognition and career interests.
 She frequently uses meta-analysis to examine the developmental and gender-related trends in stereotypical schemas.
 In her teaching, which includes introductory psychology, research methods, and various social psychology courses, she emphasizes involving undergraduate students in research projects.

 Dr. Signorella is a fellow of the American Psychological Association (Psychology of Women, SPSSI).
-She serves as an Associate Editor for the multidisciplinary and international journal, Sex Roles, and recently co-edited a two-part special issue of the journal on single-sex education.
+She recently co-edited a two-part special issue of the journal on single-sex education.
 From 2017-2018, she is president of APA's Division 35 (Society for Psychology of Women)

 - Gender Psychology